WHP-TV: Subchannels

-The station's digital signal is multiplexed:

 On February 22, 2006, News Corporation announced the launch of a new network called MyNetworkTV.
 On July 12, WHP announced that it would launch a new second digital subchannel to serve as the area's MyNetworkTV affiliate when that network launched on September 5.
 The subchannel became available on Comcast's digital tier while Philadelphia's WPHL-TV (which had been serving as the area's de facto WB affiliate) remained on the basic tier after becoming a MyNetworkTV affiliate.
 WLYH, meanwhile, joined another new network, The CW, when it debuted on September 18.
 On February 1, 2016, the simulcast of "The CW Central PA" moved to WHP 21.3.

 Analog-to-digital conversion

 WHP-TV discontinued regular programming on its analog signal, over UHF channel 21, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition VHF channel 4 to UHF channel 21 for post-transition operations.

-As a part of the repacking process following the 2016–2017 FCC incentive auction, WHP-TV relocated to channel 32 on August 1, 2019, using PSIP to display its virtual channel number as 21.
+As a part of the repacking process following the 2016–2017 FCC incentive auction, WHP-TV relocated to channel 32 on August 1, 2019, using virtual channel 21.